 This actually makes a lot of sense because it’s usually when people are reading your articles that they see the true value they would receive by signing up for. your email newsletter.
 Plus, people are always more willing to do something if you ask them directly rather than just hoping they’ll do what you want!

 Promote your newsletter signup form on social media

 Along the same lines as the previous point, you should ask more than just the people consuming your content — social media followers also probably want to hear about your email newsletter!

 Schedule a recurring tweet or facebook post that promotes your newsletter signup form and include links to the signup form in your profile description as well.
 This will ensure that you don’t let anyone who might want to subscribe fall through the cracks!

 Sending an effective email newsletter that delights readers

-Here are a few tips on how to create an effective email newsletter using the Sendinblue drag and drop editor.
+Here are a few tips on how to create a newsletter that is effective using the Sendinblue drag and drop editor.

-Adapt your email newsletter design to match your brand identity
+Adapt and create your newsletter design to match your brand identity